akosiaris/greek-oil-refinery-prices/README.md

-# greek-oil-distillery-prices
+# greek-oil-refinery-prices

-A repo using the Flat Data approach, scraping Greek oil distillery prices from http://oil.gge.gov.gr (note the lack of HTTPS) and assembling them in a number of more usable forms.
+A repo using the Flat Data approach, scraping Greek oil refinery prices from http://oil.gge.gov.gr (note the lack of HTTPS) and assembling them in a number of more usable forms.

 # Still in development